nmsmith22389/kicad-footprint-generator/README.md

 way you want.
 Also cloning & co. is no problem anymore because of this concept.

 To be able to create custom Nodes, I separated the system in two parts.
-Base nodes, which represents simple structures and also be used by KiCAD itself, and specialized nodes which alter the behaviour of base nodes (for example positioning), or represent a specialized usage of base nodes (for example RectLine).
+Base nodes, which represents simple structures and also be used by KiCAD itself, and specialized nodes which alter the behavior of base nodes (for example positioning), or represent a specialized usage of base nodes (for example RectLine).

 When you serialize your footprint, the serialize command only has to handle base nodes, because all other nodes are based